param629/Youtube-transcript-Summarizer/readme.md

 library *youtube-transcript-api* ,otherwise first the audio is taken and speech to text transformation is done.
 Again useful python libraries for used for this.

-After this, the summary can be generated using the transformers.
-As described here [Useful Blog](https://www.thepythoncode.com/article/text-summarization-using-huggingface-transformers-python), there are two ways to do this
+After this, the summary can be generated using the transformers, there are two ways to do this
 1. Extractive summarization
 2. Abstractive summarization